DivadNojnarg/blogdown_sources/content/blog/BestofShiny.md

 ## Extend shinyBS: **bsplus** (not updated anymore?)
-In addition to providing extra bootstrap components, such as accordions and carousel, a very interesting function allows the user to include help text/popover inside shiny inputs, as follows:
+In addition to providing extra bootstrap components, such as accordions and carousel, a function allows the user to include help text/popover inside shiny inputs, as follows:

 ```R
 numericInput(inputId = "foo", label = "Enter a number", value = 0) %>%